tuya/tuya-home-assistant/docs/faq.md

   5. Scan the QR code again to link devices.

-<font color=black  size="4"><b>Q3: Will I be billed after the 1-year free trial of the API service expires?</b></font>
+<font color=black  size="4"><b>Q3: Will I be billed after the free trial of the API service expires?</b></font>

+- After expiration, you can visit [Tuya IoT Platform](https://iot.tuya.com) and click Cloud > My Services in the left navigation pane to extend your subscription to the trial edition again.

-- After expiration, you can renew the subscription for free.
-The Trial Edition allows you to use all free API services but puts limits on the quota of API calls.
+- The Trial Edition allows you to use all free API services but puts limits on the quota of API calls.
 For more information about the quota, see [Pricing](https://developer.tuya.com/en/docs/iot/membership-service?id=K9m8k45jwvg9j).

-- The **Device Connection Service** offers a 1-month trial edition.
-After it expires, you can visit Tuya IoT Platform and click Cloud > My Services in the left navigation pane to extend your subscription to the trial edition for another 6 months.

 <font color=black  size="4"><b>Q4: Can I request Tuya's cloud services from an IP address outside the data center region?</b></font>